rlucente-se-jboss/flightgear-kiosk-demo/README.md

 | CONTAINER_REPO   | The fully qualified name for your bootable container repository |
 | REGISTRYINSECURE | Boolean for whether the registry requires TLS |

-Make sure to download the `BOOT_ISO` file, e.g. [rhel-9.4-x86_64-boot.iso](https://access.redhat.com/downloads/content/rhel)
+Make sure to download the RHEL 9.4 `BOOT_ISO` file, e.g. [rhel-9.4-x86_64-boot.iso](https://access.redhat.com/downloads/content/rhel)
 to the local copy of this repository on your RHEL instance (e.g. ~/flightgear-kiosk-demo).

-Run the following script to update the system.
+Run the following script to register with Red Hat and update the system.

     sudo ./register-and-update.sh
     sudo reboot